dejanstrbac/spa/README.md

 made only for the parts that require server intervention.
 In an ecommerce app, that would be loging in or shopping cart modifications, and redirecting to the server for purchase completion.

-Note that this is very early stage project, and lacks tests, and changes often.
+WARNING: This is very early stage project, and lacks tests, and changes often.
+Documentation might be outdated already!
 Nevertheless, contributions are welcome!